CrystallizeAPI/3d-robot/README.md

 ## Usages

 The 3D models are located under the public folder.
 Each page in the app is using a model with the corresponding 3d model name.
+You can navigate between pages by clicking on the arrows at the bottom right corner, which are shown when hovering them.